Buying real estate in Tanzania?

 What quality upgrade do I get at $300k in Tanzania in 2026?

-Yes, $300k can definitely buy a property in a newer building in Tanzania, especially in Dar es Salaam areas like Msasani and parts of Upanga where modern apartment developments with full amenities are common in this price range.
+Yes, $300,000 can buy a property in a newer building in Tanzania right now, especially in Dar es Salaam neighborhoods like Upanga and parts of Msasani, where modern apartment buildings with amenities are common in this price range.

 Can $300k buy a 2-bedroom in Tanzania in 2026 in good areas?